stringparser/runtime/docs/stack.md

 function onHandleNotFound(next, ...stackArguments)
 ```

-Mainly used for missing function associated with a string to object mappings when [`runtime.get`][t-runtime-get] is called.
+Mainly used for missing function associated with a string to object mappings when [`tornado.get`][t-tornado-get] is called.

 Called when:
 - whenever the handle wasn't found